 Over 3.4 million people visit Olympic National Park every year, which is located in Washington State.
 There aren’t any roads that cross the park.
 Three ecosystems make up the area, including wildflower meadow and subalpine forest, temperate rain forest, and the Pacific shore.

 Located in Colorado, travel photographers love the park’s sweeping vistas.
 There are 150 lakes and streams that take up 450 miles.
 There are various ecosystems, alpine tundra and wetlands and forests.
 No matter what kind of trip you’re after, you’ll find something to suit your needs in the Rocky Mountains.

 Located in Utah, Zion has gorgeous topography, including sandstone canyons, cliffs, and rock towers.
-It’s no wonder why 3.5 million people visit annually!
+It’s no wonder why over 4 million people visit annually!
 Visit the Narrows as a side trip, but make sure that the area is safe for your trip.

 Escape your daily routine, enjoy serenity, and view vistas you’d otherwise never see with trips to these, and other, national parks.

-This article was contributed by Fiona Moriarty of Hipmunk, the most comprehensive travel search website allowing you to find the best deals on anything from flights and hotels to train rides and Homeaway rentals.
+This article was originally contributed by Fiona Moriarty of Hipmunk, a highly comprehensive travel search website allowing you to find the best deals on anything from flights and hotels to train rides and Homeaway rentals.